zjwy99/School/ECE 4534/README.md

  __Note: when you add new files, make sure to add them to the actual source directory and then simlink them into the MPLABx dir
  - `ln -sr <source-dir>/<name> <mplabx-source-dir>/<name>`

-## Examples
-### led\_test
- This is a sample mplab project that blinks and LED.
-It is meant to show how to use harmony and MPLABx at a basic level.

 ## Python Modules needed:
  1. numpy